 The two plans are Standard Plans and Tailored Plans.

-Standard Plans will launch starting in November 2019 in two regions of North Carolina (including Wilson County in Eastpointe’s service area) and the remaining regions will launch in February of 2020.
-They will serve the vast majority of Medicaid beneficiaries.
+Standard Plans will launch starting in July 2021 and they will serve the vast majority of Medicaid beneficiaries.

 Behavioral Health and Intellectual/Developmental Disability (BH/IDD) Tailored Plans will launch in July 2022 and will serve individuals with more serious behavioral health disorders (serious mental illness (SMI), serious emotional disturbance (SED), and/or substance abuse disorders (SUD), intellectual/developmental disabilities (I/DDs), and traumatic brain injuries (TBIs).